 To view tuition and fees prior to registration, access the Registrar’s Tuition and Fee tables.

-- Select the semester of planned enrollment
+• Select the session of planned enrollment

-- Select "University College"
+• Select "University College"

-As a BAS/BLS Online student, you will be assessed tuition at the resident rate, the mandatory technology fee based on your semester hours, and a career services based on your hours of enrollment.
-You will also be assessed a non-refundable Records & Documents fee of $225.00 during your first term enrolled at the University Iowa.
-Students admitted to distance education programs are limited to registering in 4 s.h. of on-campus (Iowa City) course work.
-If you wish to register for more than 4 s.h. of on-campus course work, you will be changed to the Iowa City learning center and assessed tuition rates based on residency and total semester hours of enrollment, plus all mandatory student fees.
+As a BAS/BLS student with an Online Learning Center, you will be assessed tuition at the resident rate, the mandatory technology fee based on your semester hours, and a career services based on your hours of enrollmentYou will also be assessed a non-refundable Records & Documents fee of $250.00 during your first term enrolled at the University Iowa.
+Students with an Online Learning Center are limited to registering in 4 s.h. of on-campus (Iowa City) course work.

 Once you are officially registered, you can view your Tuition & Fee assessment in MyUI.